t-swan-nz/Sugar_PRES_01/README.md

 # Sugar_PRES_01
-Experiment concerned with examining the effects of preservation on fructose concentration
+Code associated with an experiment concerned with examining the effects of storage method on fructose concentration